archlab-sciencetokyo/CFU-Proving-Ground/README.md

 Configure and run FPGA with this `main.bit`.
 When the FPGA is configured, an application displays many random characters, similar to the simulation.

-Note that a mini display (ST7789 TFT LCD) should be appropriately connected to the Pmod JC of Arty A7 FPGA board.
+Note that a mini display (ST7789 TFT LCD) should be appropriately connected to the Pmod JC of Arty A7-35T FPGA board.

 ![arty](figures/arty.JPG)

+This [site](https://github.com/kisek/fpga_arty_a7_st7789) will explain the way to connect a mini display to Arty A7-35T FPGA board.

 ## Memory Map
 The default memory map is shown below.